 - Fertility awareness and conception planning

-- Hormone replacement options (for peri and post-menopausal women)
+- Natural hormone replacement options (for peri and post-menopausal women)

 - Other preventative health measures

 See the guidelines at the American College of Obstetricians and Gynecologists (updated 2013).
-Remember how frequently you need a pap will depend on your medical history, any symptoms and any known STD exposures.
+Remember, how frequently you need a pap will depend on your medical history, any symptoms you might have, and any known STD exposures.
 Be sure to discuss with your physician how frequently you need your pap done.
 Here are my general recommendations: